 MCC generally manifests in a non-painful firm, raised bump on the skin, which may be red or purple in colour.
 As MCC spreads more bumps may appear nearby, and swelling may occur in the lymph nodes.

 Hear Dr. Marco Iafolla, Medical Oncologist at William Osler Health System, review the latest news, clinical data and other updates as they relate to the treatment of merkel cell carcinoma (MCC).
-Dr. Iafolla will provide an update on the science behind primary and metastatic MCC diagnosis, an overview of the disease features, staging and prognostication, surgery and treatment options including immuno-oncology for MCC, and the impact of all of this to patients.
+Dr. Iafolla provides an update on the science behind primary and metastatic MCC diagnosis, an overview of the disease features, staging and prognostication, surgery and treatment options including immuno-oncology for MCC, and the impact of all of this to patients.
+(Rec.
+Nov.
+27, 2019)

 MerkelCell.org – Click here to view all of the latest MCC news and information from this group of physicians and researchers leading the fight against MCC in the United States.
 Learn about the disease, find a specialist in your area, and connect with a community of support with other MCC patients and their caregivers.